theJasonFan/snakemake-tutorial/0_Setup_and_conda_tips/README.md

 1. Use Conda
 2. Always use environment files and use `conda env {update, create} -f ...`.
 3. Never use `conda create -n ...` or `conda install ...`
-4. Always manage your python version.
+4. Always manage your python version with Conda.